mhcrnl/ogcalc/doc/gtk-c.rst

 The Glade user interface designer is an alternative to this.
 Glade allows one to design an interface visually, selecting the desired widgets from a palette and placing them on windows, or in containers, in a similar manner to other interface designers.
-Figure :ref:`fig-glade` shows some screenshots of the various components of Glade.
+The figures in this section show some of the interface features of the designer.

 .. _fig-glade: